huonfraser/scikit-TabTorch/README.md

 ## Improved cross-validation loop

 Traditional cross-validation metrics average results from each fold.
 Our implementation concatenates test set predictions from each fold and calcualtes metrics based on the combined set of predictions.
 This gives a better idea of performance for cases with uneven sized folds or for non-linear metrics like R^2 and is particurly effective for cross-validation methods where each instance is tested on once.
+Models trained independantly on each fold can be ensembled.

 ## Use pytorch modules like they're sklearn models